WorcSource/blogs.osm.org/README.md

-# OpenStreetMap Blogs aggregator
+# Worcester Source Member Blogs aggregator

-This repository contains the list of feeds and the configuration required to generate the contents of [blogs.openstreetmap.org](https://blogs.openstreetmap.org).
+This repository contains the list of feeds and the configuration required to generate the contents of [blogs.worcestersource.club](https://blogs.worcestersource.club/), kindly forked from the [OpenStreetMap Blogs aggregator](https://github.com/gravitystorm/blogs.osm.org).

 ## Requirements